neilhkim/Particle-Count-ML/readme.md

 ## Requirements

+To run the project, the following are needed:

 - Python 3.7+
 - PyTorch 1.9+
 - torchvision, timm, coral-pytorch, scikit-learn, matplotlib, tqdm, numpy

 ## Project Structure

+The project is organized as follows:

 ```
 Particle-Count-ML/